 Less Than Significant Impact.
 Other public facilities that could potentially be impacted by the proposed project include library services.
 Library services for the City, including the project site, are provided by the Orange County Public Library (OCPL).
-There are two OCPL branch libraries within the City, the Donald Dungan Library and Mesa Verde Library.4 The nearest OCPL branch library is the Donald Dungan Library, approximately one mile to the southwest at 1855 Park Avenue.
+There are two OCPL branch libraries within the City, the Donald Dungan Library and Mesa Verde Library.
+The nearest OCPL branch library is the Donald Dungan Library, approximately one mile to the southwest at 1855 Park Avenue.
 While the Donald Dungan Library would primarily serve future residents of the site, residents also have access to all 33 libraries in the OCPL system, including those in neighboring cities (Santa Ana, Irvine, and Fountain Valley).
 OCPL provides online services that allow library patrons to check out books and resources from any of the OCPL libraries.
-These online services alleviate the potential demand the project may have on the Donald Dungan Library and, therefore, project implementation is not anticipated to result in a significant impact on OCPL services.
+These online services alleviate the potential demand the project may have on the Donald Dungan Library.
+Overall, library resources would not be limited to what is provided by the existing Donald Dungan Library and, therefore, project implementation is not anticipated to result in a significant impact on OCPL services.
 Impacts would be less than significant in this regard.